groovywave/blog-with-astro/src/content/posts/typescript/interface-function-2.md

 type addFunc = (num1: number, num2: number) => numger;
 let addFunc: addFunc;
 addFunc = (n1: number, n2: number) => { return n1 + n2; }
+ (
+ use type alias
+ and then
+ define the type of addFunc
+ and then
+ define addFunc
+ )

 ```